Bluefin trevally: Taxonomy and phylogeny

 The bluefin trevally is classified within the genus Caranx, one of a number of groups known as the jacks or trevallies.
 Caranx itself is part of the larger jack and horse mackerel family Carangidae, which in turn is part of the order Carangiformes.

-The species was first scientifically described by the famed French naturalist Georges Cuvier in 1833 based on specimens collected off Waigio, Indonesia; one of which was designated to be the holotype.
+The species was first scientifically described by the famed French naturalist Georges Cuvier in 1833 based on specimens collected off Waigeo, Indonesia; one of which was designated to be the holotype.
 He named the species Caranx melampygus, placing the species in the jack genus Caranx which had been established by Bernard Lacépède three decades previously.
 The name's specific epithet is derived from the Latin translation of "black spotted".
 This is still currently considered the correct placement, however later authors placed in other now defunct genera (Carangus and Carangichthys) which has since been deemed incorrect, and the original classification stands.
 The species was independently redescribed and named seven times after Cuvier's initial description, with all of these names assigned between 1836 and 1895.
 The names C. bixanthopterus and C. stellatus were often used in the literature, and were variably classed as synonyms of C. melampygus or valid individual species after their naming.
 This confusion culminated in Yojiro Wakiya concluding in 1924 they should be treated as separate species.
 The taxonomy of the species was finally revised by Frederick Berry in 1965, who resolved these two names as being synonymous with C. melampygus, and placed several other names in synonymy with C. melampygus.
 Under ICZN nomenclature rules, these later names are deemed junior synonyms of C. melampygus and rendered invalid.
 The species has not been included in any detailed phylogenetic studies of the Carangidae.

 The species is most commonly referred to as the 'bluefin trevally', with the species's distinctive blue fins contributing to most of its other common names.
 These include bluefin jack, bluefin kingfish, blue ulua, omilu, bluefinned crevalle and spotted trevally.
 The species has many other non-English names due to its wide distribution.